Skip to content

 Write it all down.
 It sounds overwhelming, but you’ll be surprised at how settling it feels to create your visionary to-do list.

 Explore the emotions you feel around the uncertainties involved.
 List all the things that scare you or could go wrong.
 List the things that could go right and that make you feel joy.
-Acknowledge that you can’t control how these things make you feel, but you can control how you react to them.
+Acknowledge that you can’t control how these things make you feel but can control how you react to them.

 Then, of course, plan and map.
-Go back to your list of all the things that need to be true for the program to succeed, then identify any “rocks” that might get in the way.
+Go back to your list of all the things that need to be true for the program to succeed, and then identify any “rocks” that might get in the way.
 Which ones need to be settled first?
 Second?

 You’ve just imbued the plan with your vision.
 You’re ready to take that second step.